nehart/MMDocs/readme.md

 {% endblock %}
 ```

-If you want to add some CSS files into the theme without specifieng them into `mkdocs.yml` you have to create a `main.html` file inside the `overrides/html` directory and then override the `scripts` block.
+If you want to add some JavaScript files into the theme without specifieng them into `mkdocs.yml` you have to create a `main.html` file inside the `overrides/html` directory and then override the `scripts` block.

 ```text
 {% extends "base.html" %}